 Raynaud's is a really painful and life-limiting medical problem that kept me from doing some things I love but hasn't bothered me since I tried acid, and this might make some sense as an effect.

-And if that never happens, I don't care.
+Regardless of whether my Raynaud’s comes back, my beloved husband comes around to having kids, or any other outcome down the line goes this way or that, I feel empowered by my acid experiences.
 After all, I'm the man.
 I have a life to live, arrows to shoot—and stronger, healthier, happier hands with which to shoot them.

 Experience Reports are the writings and opinions of the individual authors who submit them.